-We track the sales and capabilities of the top-selling smartphones sold in the U.S. – which we define as the upper 70 percent of U.S. sales – typically equating to approximately the 20 most popular phone models of the day.
-We explore the internal design of these phones to determine their FM reception capabilities.
-The chart below shows the most recent data available (second quarter of 2016).
-This data indicates that of the 27 million top-selling smartphones sold in the U.S. during that period, 96 percent were equipped with an FM radio tuner, yet FM reception was activated for users (by at least one major carrier) in only 46 percent (12.7 million) of those phones.
+Through 2016, we tracked the sales and capabilities of the top-selling smartphones sold in the U.S. – which we defined as the upper 70 percent of U.S. sales – typically equating to approximately the 20 most popular phone models of the day.
+We explored the internal design of these phones to determine their FM reception capabilities.
+The chart below shows historical data since we began collecting it, up to the most recent data available (fourth quarter of 2016), presented as annualized summaries.

-This means that more than half of the phones sold during this period do not have FM radio reception capabilities, although almost all of them do have the capability to receive FM radio, yet the feature is not activated.
-Of these FM-capable but non-activated devices, the vast majority (89 percent) are Apple iPhones.
+This means that nearly two-thirds of the most popular phones sold in 2016 did not have FM radio reception activated, although almost all of them have the potential to do so.
+Of these FM-capable but non-activated devices, the vast majority (including 100% of those sold in the fourth quarter of 2016) were Apple iPhones.

 The chart below shows how sales of FM-activated smartphones have grown over time.